apache/mesos/3rdparty/libprocess/3rdparty/stout/README.md

 // prints: {"first name":"michael","last name":"park","age":25}
 ~~~

 `jsonify(const F&)` overload takes a function object `F` that takes a pointer to writer.
-This is useful in cases where we don't want to define a public `json` function out-ouf-line.
+This is useful in cases where we don't want to define a public `json` function out-of-line.

 ~~~{.cpp}
 namespace store {